tenphi/angular-bem/README.md

 ## Changelog

 ### 1.1.0
 * New mod-once attribute to bind modifiers without watchers.
-Note that there is no sense or capability to use `mod` and `mod-once` attributes simultaneously on single node.
+Note that there is no sense or capability to use `mod` and `mod-once` attributes simultaneously on a single node.
+* New bemConfigProvider with following API:
+  * #setSeparators(el, mod, value) - Specify class separators for your own syntax approach.
+  * #ignoreValues(bool) - If it's true then no value will add to the modifier class name.
+Use it if you don't need values in your markup and tired of having to write `!!` before modifier values.
+Default value is `false`.
+  * setModCase(modCase) - Specify modifier name case.
+Use it if you have different naming approach.
+Posible values: `kebab`, `snake`, `camel`.
+If you will use the last option the modifier name will not be changed at all.
+Default value is `kebab`.

 ### 1.0.0
 * New braces-free syntax